digital-land/specification/content/dataset/ramsar-site.md

 ### Impact on planning decisions

-Any development in a RAMSAR site will need special consideration and may require consultation with specific organisations.
+Any development in a RAMSAR site will need special consideration and may need consultation with specific organisations.

 ### Responsible organisations and guidance